Today's Best Movies.

 - Can I move to another field between shows?

 We're sorry, but No. Technically, the drive-in is 3 separate theatres.
 A large part of your admission pays for the movies that you bought your ticket for.
 If you go to another field, you're watching a movie you didn't pay for, and nothing goes to that studio.
-Curiously, they seem a bit persnickety about money!
+For some reason, they're not too thrilled with that!
 Of course, you're welcome to roam the interior of the theatre, but your vehicle must remain in the field for which you purchased your ticket.

 - Why don't you play more "G" or "family" pictures?